joaogardenberg-challenges/rodeo-challenge/README.md

 **Note 6: I went over 8 hours while writing the React components' tests, because I got my head so deep into it.**

+**Note 7: I wasn't sure what you meant by designing the API endpoints while using GraphQL, so I just made the mockRequest service with the schema.**

 ## Install the dependencies

 ```